hypertidy/PROJ/cran-comments.md

+# PROJ 0.6.0

+* Fixed use of -a in configure, thanks!

 # PROJ 0.5.0

 Update to PROJ to couple with new reproj.
 There are some complications in downstream tests in mapscanner but I will work with Mark to update asap.